Psyche-R1: Towards Reliable Psychological LLMs through Unified Empathy, Expertise, and Reasoning: Conclusion

 \section{Conclusion}

-In this paper, we propose \textit{Psyche-R1}, the first Chinese psychological LLM that jointly integrates empathy, expertise, and reasoning.
+In this paper, we propose \logopsyche\textit{Psyche-R1}, the first Chinese psychological LLM that jointly integrates empathy, expertise, and reasoning.
 To support model development, we design a multi-stage data synthesis pipeline that generates high-quality psychological reasoning samples with detailed rationales and empathetic dialogues.
 The reasoning rationales are further enhanced through iterative prompt–rationale optimization, and a multi-LLM cross-selection strategy is employed to identify challenging examples.
 Finally, the challenging subset is used for GRPO, while the remaining data are employed for SFT, together contributing to the final model.
-Extensive experiments demonstrate that \textit{Psyche-R1} outperforms existing psychological LLMs, achieving performance comparable to DeepSeek-R1.
+Extensive experiments demonstrate that \textit{Psyche-R1} outperforms existing psychological LLMs, achieving performance comparable to \texttt{DeepSeek-R1}.
+Moreover, we perform comprehensive ablation studies and analyses to evaluate the individual contributions of each component and strategy within the proposed framework.